How Much Does a Garage Door Opener Cost?

 Type of Garage Door Opener

-There are several types of garage door openers.
+Although some top-rated consumer-grade garage door openers are available for $150 – $250, there are several types of openers and they all vary in cost.
 The following are examples of garage door types to consider.
 However, it would be best if you did not purchase an opener that does not have a battery backup and remote opening capabilities.

 Most do not give any thought to how much energy a closed-door uses.
 The “phantom load” your garage door opener consumes in the standby mode 24/7 could be more than it uses to open and close.